intermine/im-docs/docs/system-requirements/software/tomcat.rst

 Tomcat 7.0 has improved the enforcement of Expression Language rules and by default doesn't allow the use of Java keywords.
 This flag makes Tomcat 7 more permissive.

+If tomcat is installed as service, add org.apache.el.parser.SKIP_IDENTIFIER_CHECK=true to /etc/tomcat7/catalina.properties instead of adding JAVA_OPTS in startup.sh.

 Starting Tomcat
 ~~~~~~~~~~~~~~~~